 Peace (foreign policy).
 For a generally outstanding policy of military restraint, Carter would get high marks, but for his trio of sins which are not trivial — the Israel-Egypt treaty, arming Islamic radicals in Afghanistan, and the Iran hostage debacle — he must be downgraded a full 11 points (4/4/3, respectively), for a score of 9/20.

 Prosperity (domestic policy).
-For his landmark energy bills, causes for the environment, fiscal restraint, overall sound priorities, and above all for appointing Volcker to the Federal Reserve, he gets an almost perfect score.
+For his landmark energy bills, causes for the environment, fiscal restraint, overall sound priorities, and above all for appointing Volcker to the Federal Reserve, he gets a very high score.
 Carter saw that there was no remedy to stagflation except by painfully squeezing inflation out of the economy with higher interest rates and higher unemployment — by fighting inflation through a slowdown or even recession.
 It was a dark road to the nation’s redemption, but Carter said outright that he would rather lose the next election than leave the country an economic shambles.
-Any quibbles I have over his domestic policies (like union busting) are completely overshadowed by all of these positives, especially the last.
+Any quibbles I have over his domestic policies (like union busting) are overshadowed by all of these positives, especially the last.

 Liberty.
 An excellent record, though I dock him 3 points for his sometimes irresponsible and inflammatory rhetoric, which in one particular case produced worse results.